Covert racism: History in the U.S.

-De Cardio Racism
+De cardio racism

-De cardio racism is a term coined by John L. Jackson Jr. Jackson states that the rise of De Cardio racism can be traced to the aftermath of the legislative and political success of the Civil Rights Movement.
-Those obvious victories, he suggests, did not lead the US into a racial color blind society, but rather shifted racist beliefs to the "hearts" of Americans.
-To Jackson, this reimagines the manifestation of racism—away from blatant Jim-Crow era discrimination and towards covert, deniable subtleties.
-Jackson argues "De cardio racism is about what the law can’t touch, what won’t be easily proved or disproved, what can’t be simply criminalized and deemed unconstitutional.
+De cardio racism is a term coined by John L. Jackson Jr. Jackson states that the rise of de cardio racism can be traced to the aftermath of the legislative and political success of the Civil Rights Movement.
+Those obvious victories, he suggests, did not lead the US into a racial color-blind society but rather shifted racist beliefs to the "hearts" of Americans.
+To Jackson, this reimagines the manifestation of racism—away from blatant Jim Crow-era discrimination and towards covert, deniable subtleties.
+Jackson argues, "De cardio racism is about what the law can't touch, what won't be easily proved or disproved, what can't be simply criminalized and deemed unconstitutional.
 It is racism that is most terrifying because it is hidden, secret, papered over with public niceties and politically correct jargon."
-In this new era, Jackson states that we must develop new tools to detect racial dog whistles and to penetrate the "hearts" of those who harbor racist beliefs, not becoming distracted by empty rhetoric.
-As compared to the past, where activist confronted a clear and tangible discriminatory foe, Jackson states that modern activists must contend with an opponent parroting the rhetoric of racial equality, but not backing it up with any action.
-The racism is hidden, covert and tucked away in a part of Americans/' hearts that is hard to reach.
+In this new era, Jackson states that we must develop new tools to detect racial dog whistles and to penetrate the "hearts" of those who harbor racist beliefs without becoming distracted by empty rhetoric.
+As compared to the past, where activists confronted a clear and tangible discriminatory foe, Jackson states that modern activists must contend with an opponent parroting the rhetoric of racial equality but not backing it up with any action.
+The racism is hidden, covert, and tucked away in a part of Americans' hearts that is hard to reach.
 He argues that they must navigate the head-scratching silence of white Americans who engaged in violent racist attacks just a generation ago.
-In Jackson's words,"De Cardio Racism asks: where did all of yesterday’s racial wolves go, and why do all these sheep seem to be standing around licking their chops?"
+In Jackson's words, "De Cardio Racism asks: where did all of yesterday's racial wolves go, and why do all these sheep seem to be standing around licking their chops?"